3slam11/How-Long-To-Beat-for-Flutter/README.md

-# HowLongToBeat Dart/Flutter Package
+# HowLongToBeat Flutter Package

-A Dart/Flutter package designed to fetch game completion times from [HowLongToBeat.com](https://howlongtobeat.com/).
+A Flutter package designed to fetch game completion times from [HowLongToBeat.com](howlongtobeat.com/).
 This package allows you to search for games, retrieve their completion times for different playstyles, and access additional game details such as release year, platforms, and review scores.

+The package is based on the [ScrappyCocco](https://github.com/ScrappyCocco) python package.

 ## Features

 - **Search for Games**: Search for games by name and retrieve their completion times.
 - **Playstyle Completion Times**: Get completion times for different playstyles:

   - Main Story
   - Main + Extra
   - Completionist
   - All Styles

 - **Game Details**: Access additional game details such as:
   - Game ID
   - Game Name